Is There a Way to Experience Something Again for the First Time

 This means that every repetition is a new experience in itself.
 The expectations you accept, sometimes fulfilled and sometimes not, are new.
 The recognition is new.
 Every performance of a shared ritual makes the relationship more layered than earlier.
 Every descent enables the trunk to ski more than fluently than the previous attempt.
 Every play-through brings more than subtleties to the attention than the previous mind.
 It's all new.

-This is a smaller, more modest sort of innovation, instead of a blank sheet.
+This is a smaller, more modest sort of innovation, written on a palimpsest instead of a blank sheet.
 That makes information technology harder to discover, less probable to be the subject of conversation, of advice, of odes.
 Information technology isn't grand or all-consuming, but shows itself in small increments of depth, weight and forcefulness.

 It is an innovation which isn't hands recognised every bit such, if just considering we've never really learned to retrieve of it that way.
 If we're constantly encouraged to go in search of the great unknown, of what is radical and new, nosotros can hands miss the more subtle change that comes with repetition.